MuneebaNasir/vlm-action-grounding/README.md

 ## The Question

-When you pass a label or description alongside an image to a VLM, does the model actually use it — or does it just look at the image and ignore the text?
+When you pass a label or description alongside an image to a VLM, does the model actually use it, or does it just look at the image and ignore the text?

 This matters practically: if you are building a multimodal pipeline and passing action labels, class names, or descriptions as context, are they doing anything?